nakijun/fdotoolbox/trunk/FdoToolbox/cmd_readme.txt

 The -bcptask option if specified will only execute the specified task within the bulk copy definition instead of all the tasks (default).
 If the task is not found, an error is returned.

 The -bcptask option does not apply to join tasks.
 Specifying this option with a join task definition will return an error.

+If the -log parameter is specified, the error log will be saved using this name.
+If omitted, a system-generated name will be used.

 ExecuteSql
 ----------